31 Minutos: Characters

-31 minutos is conducted by Tulio Triviño Tufillo, a millionaire gray chimpanzee who is self-centered, but ignorant and short on understanding.
+31 minutos is anchored by Tulio Triviño Tufillo, a millionaire who is self-centered and ignorant, with a short attention span.
 He is the best friend of Juan Carlos Bodoque, a red rabbit.
 He is the program's star journalist and is in charge of the environmental section La Nota Verde.
-He is moody, bohemian, witty, an occasional poet, a womanizer, but above all, a great gambler addicted to horse racing and betting at the hippodrome.
-Juanín Juan Harry is the studio's general producer, but on the other hand the only survivor of his species, the Juanines.
-He loves his work and everyone is aware that he is the one who does everything.
-Policarpo Avendaño is the entertainment commentator, owner of the music segment Ranking Top.
-Mario Hugo is an absent-minded reporter, owner of many dogs.
-He is madly in love with Patana Tufillo, a young intern journalist, who is also Tulio's niece.
-This team is joined by Calcetín con Rombos Man, the superhero defender of children's rights, and Guaripolo, who calls himself the "favorite character of kids of 31 minutos", although nobody knows him.
+He is moody, bohemian, witty, an occasional poet, a womanizer, but above all, he is addicted to horse racing and betting at the racetrack.

+Juanín Juan Harry is the studio's general producer and, remarkably, the last surviving member of his species, the Juanines.
+He loves his work, and everyone knows he is the one who actually does everything.

+Policarpo Avendaño is the entertainment commentator and host of the music segment Ranking Top.
+Mario Hugo is an absent-minded reporter and owner of many dogs.
+He is in love with Patana Tufillo, a young intern journalist who is also Tulio's niece.

+This team is rounded out by Calcetín con Rombos Man, the superhero defender of children's rights, and Guaripolo, who calls himself the "favorite character of kids who watch 31 minutos."

 Dub

 Despite being mostly broadcast in Latin American countries in their original language, 31 minutos has been dubbed for broadcast in other countries.
 The first two seasons of the program were dubbed into Portuguese by Nickelodeon under the studio Álamo for broadcast in Brazil during 2004 and 2007, and later season four in the studio Unidub (with the same actors) for Netflix Brazil.
-A pilot dubbed into Spanish from Europe was shown to Spanish channels in 2004, however, it was not until 2008 that the series was broadcast in Spain through the VeoTV channel, but with its original audio.
-A fragment of episode fifteen of the second season (Hielito) was also shown in Holland as a segment within another show, and its dubbing was done by the comedian Niels van der Laan, who played all the characters.
+A pilot dubbed into Spanish from Europe was shown to Spanish channels in 2004, however, it was not until 2008 that the series was broadcast in Spain through the VeoTV channel, with its original dub.
+A fragment of episode fifteen of the second season (Hielito) was also shown in Netherlands as a segment within another show, and its dubbing was done by the comedian Niels van der Laan, who played all the characters.